Master of Science in Nursing - Primary Care Nurse Practitioner

 - All courses transferred in must be at least 3.0 on a 4.0 scale.

-- All transfer credits must be certified by the Registrar and approved for the degree by the Director of the Graduate Nursing program.
+- All transfer credits must be certified by the Registrar and approved for the degree by the graduate nursing program director.

 - Pathophysiology and Pharmacotherapeutics will not be accepted as transfer credits.